 If you buy these bits of kit through the UK and US Amazon links below, the price you pay doesn’t change, but I get paid a small fee.
 This helps fund the time I spend blogging and recipe testing and keeps my class prices down.
 I will never ever recommend anything I don’t love, even if I’m offered a fortune!

 Just click on the red links (double tap if you’re on a phone or tablet) and you can add the item straight into your Amazon cart to buy later.
-If a price is shown in dollars and you are in the UK, it will take you through to the Amazon UK item in pounds once you put it in your cart.

 These are the things I am tempted to put in my case when I travel.
 They are also the items my students find the most life-changing.